rriehle/FP3/source/index.rst

 1. The closure is defined like any other function with a name and arguments.
 In this case the name of the function is ``closure`` and its arguments are ``internal_state``.
 2. Inside the closure another function is defined.
 It too takes arguments.
 In this case its name is ``return_function``, because *this internally defined function itself will be returned by the closure.*
 3. When calculating a return value the internal function, ``return_function``, uses both the ``internal state`` passed into the closure on line 1 when the closure was first defined, and also the arguments that will be passed into it later when it is used as a stand-alone function.
-4. The closure uses the *internally defined* function, ``return_function`` for its return value.  **Thus, just as a class is a template or factory for creating objects, a closure is a template or factory for creating stand-alone methods.**
+4. The closure uses the *internally defined* function, ``return_function`` for its return value.  **Thus, just as a class is a template or factory for creating stateful objects, a closure is a template or factory for creating stateful functions, that is, stand-alone methods.**

 Functions Within Functions